FaolanH/pands-project/README.md

 ## Project Plan
 ### This was the initial plan I set out when beginning this project, I will go through each statement and discuss it
-#### - Describe the iris dataset briefly, and how other data might have similar structure
+#### - Describe the iris dataset briefly and how other data might have similar structure
 #### - Investigate the different ways this data can be examined, in the simplest terms (inspiration from the Principles of Data Analytics module):
   ##### - mean, median, minimum, maximum, standard deviation
   ###### - This analysis can be viewed in the features_file which is a summary of the four main features and three species